For Up-to-Date RACE INFO, VISIT www.kesugiridgetraverse.com

 - A 15-mile training run on the Turnagain Arm Trail (roundtrip between Potter and Rainbow trailheads) in 3:45 or faster has been added as an acceptable qualifier.

 - There will be two mass starts at Little Coal Creek Trailhead with 35-40 runners each.
-Wave 1 will begin at 9 a.m. and Wave 2 will begin at 9:30 or 9:45 a.m.
+Wave 1 (All men) will begin at 9 a.m. and Wave 2 (all women) will begin at 9:30 a.m.

 - There will be no official race shuttles.
 Pre- and post-race transportation will be the sole responsibility of the racers and they will be expected to carpool given the limited parking.